boldbi/boldbi-kubernetes/helm/README.md

       <td>
        These are the client libraries used in Bold BI by default.<br/>
        '<i>phantomjs,mongodb,mysql,influxdb,snowflake,oracle,npgsql</i>'<br/>
-       Please refer to [Optional Client Libraries](docs/configuration.md#client-libraries) section to know more.
+       Please refer to <a href='docs/configuration.md#client-libraries'>Optional Client Libraries</a> section to know more.
       </td>
     </tr>
     <tr>